S-Khan2/Mini-Project/README.md

 # Project Requirements from Generation:
+## Week 2:
+In addition to week 1 requirements:
+- Create, read, update or delete couriers in/from a list
+- Read to and write from .txt files
+- Persist list of products and couriers in corresponding .txt files

 ## Week 1:
 - Create a list of products and view all products.
 - Be able to add/update/delete a product.